pola-rs/polars/README.md

 # Rust users read this!
 Polars cannot deploy a new version to `crates.io` until a new arrow release is issued.
 Arrow's release cycle takes 3/4 months which is a lot slower than I'd like to release.
 Until that time it is recommended to use the current `master` branch instead of the published version on `crates.io`.
-The current master is a lot stables than the published version and has way faster compile times.
+The current master is a lot stabler than the published version and has way faster compile times.

 You can add the master like this: